 Not a pretty look, right?

 These spray tan mishaps can happen to the best of us.
-We’ve all seen pictures of A-list celebrities appearing a little too tanned or even inching towards the orange territory.
+We’ve all seen pictures of A-list celebrities appearing a little too tanned or even inching toward the orange territory.
 It’s a risk we all take when making a spray tan appointment.

 How to Lighten Spray Tan on Your Body

 Not following the right after-care steps can also result in your tan coming out too dark or streaky.
+Spray tans can darken overnight.

 Don’t let this put you off, though!
 There are many ways you can DIY a lighter tan using home remedies.
 Just pick a technique that works for you from the ones mentioned below, and remember to be gentle on your skin.
 The lightning process might be gradual and require a few tries, but you’ll get there!